noelcody/quiver-fastsearch-alfred/README.md

 # quiver-fastsearch-alfred
 An Alfred workflow that searches Quiver notes by title.
-Searches run in about 150ms.
+Searches run in < 100ms on a collection of 500 notes.

 Setup: Set your Quiver directory as `path` in the workflow's variables (the *`[x]`* at the top-right of the workflow).